Saddles - Type, Size, and More!

 4. Wool stuffing is replaceable- foam is not.

-WHY HORSES GET BACK SORES
+SOME REASONS HORSES GET BACK SORE

 Saddle Tree is too narrow.